 A major applied component of doctoral training is the predoctoral internship.
 All students, without exception, are required to successfully complete a 2,000-hour predoctoral internship.
 The predoctoral internship typically lasts about 12 months.
 Students that need more than the required amount of time to complete an internship must meet with the DCT and internship training director.
 The student is primarily responsible for completing the predoctoral internship process, but he/she will receive a considerable amount of guidance from the DCT and other faculty.
-Students must only apply to APA-accredited predoctoral internships.
-BEFORE submitting their predoctoral internship application to APPIC and the National Matching Service, a student MUST:
+Students must only apply to APA-accredited predoctoral internships and cannot apply to Phase II if they did not apply to Phase I. BEFORE submitting their predoctoral internship application to APPIC and the National Matching Service, a student MUST: